Maycon-Rodrigues/event-organizer-challenge/README.md

 # Event Organizer Challenge

-To practice and improve the development of flutter screens I used the link as mokup.
+To practice and improve the development of flutter screens I used the link below as mokup.
 - [App Ui for event organizers and event management](https://www.behance.net/gallery/75820323/App-Ui-for-event-organizers-and-event-management)

 <p float="left">